 The Tutorial Office runs Students Services which can be found in the building with the red door opposite the Richard Laws Building.
-The Head of the Tutorial Office, the Senior Graduate Administrator and the Tutorial Administrator are responsible to the Senior Tutor for all administrative work concerning matriculation, graduation congregations, examination entries and results, tutorial awards and supervision reports.
-The Tutorial Offices should be the first point of contact for the Senior Tutor, Praelector and Tutors.
+The Head of the Tutorial Office and the Educational Services Administrators are responsible to the Senior Tutor for all administrative work concerning matriculation, graduation congregations, examination entries and results, tutorial awards and supervision reports.
+The Tutorial Office should be the first point of contact for the Senior Tutor, Praelector and Tutors.

 All students at St Edmund’s, both undergraduates and postgraduates, are assigned a Tutor who is responsible for their general welfare and is the first port of call for help and advice relating to the College.

 The role of the Tutor is to provide all-round support and guidance on any aspect of student life; student welfare, financial worries, health issues or maybe to respond with enthusiasm and encouragement to an extra-curricular activity you might be planning and possibly help guide you towards funding opportunities.